librewolf-community/browser-linux/README.md

 * The flatpak build is not ready yet.

 ### Instructions
-* Run build.sh inside this folder.
+* Run build.sh inside this folder. (*NOTE*: This is currently only semi-functional.
+A rework of this script is in the making.)
 * Packages will be saved in the repository root folder.

 ## Other builds